Last updated 7th March 2023.

 “Special Category Data” means Personal data that includes details about race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about Your health, and genetic and biometric data).
 We do not collect any information about criminal convictions and offences.

-We may collect, use, store and transfer different types of Personal Data about You which We have grouped together as follows:
+We may collect, use, store and transfer different types of Personal Data and non-Personal Data about You which We have grouped together as follows:

 1. Registration Data: We process the following registration data;